+We are highly dependent upon the transportation systems we use to ship our products, including surface and air freight.
+Our attempts to closely match our inventory levels to our product demand intensify the need for our transportation systems to function effectively and without delay.
 The transportation network is subject to disruption or congestion from a variety of causes, including labor disputes or port strikes, acts of war or terrorism, natural disasters, pandemics like COVID-19 and congestion resulting from higher shipping volumes.
 Labor disputes among freight carriers and at ports of entry are common, particularly in Europe, and we expect labor unrest and its effects on shipping our products to be a continuing challenge for us.
-A port worker strike, work slow-down or other transportation disruption in the ports of Los Angeles or Long Beach, California, could significantly disrupt our business.
+A port worker strike, work slow-down or other transportation disruption could significantly disrupt our business.
 Additionally, our international freight is regularly subjected to inspection by governmental entities.
-If our delivery times increase unexpectedly for these or any other reasons, our ability to deliver products on time would be materially adversely affected and result in delayed or lost revenue as well as customer imposed penalties.
+If our delivery times increase unexpectedly for these or any other reasons, our ability to deliver products on time would be materially adversely affected and result in delayed or lost revenue as well as customer-imposed penalties.
 In addition, if increases in fuel prices continue to occur, our transportation costs would likely increase.
 Moreover, the cost of shipping our products by air freight is greater than other methods.
-From time to time in the past, we have shipped products using extensive air freight to meet unexpected spikes in demand between product categories, to bring new product introductions to market quickly and to timely ship products previously ordered.
+From time to time in the past, we have shipped products using extensive air freight to meet unexpected spikes in demand, shifts in demand between product categories, to bring new product introductions to market quickly and to timely ship products previously ordered.
 If we rely more heavily upon air freight to deliver our products, our overall shipping costs will increase.
 A prolonged transportation disruption or a significant increase in the cost of freight could severely disrupt our business and harm our operating results.